ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

    For RM8 files, folder paths may be prefixed with either ~ (home directory) or ?
 (RM specified media folder)

+NO_TAG_FILES
+   Lists all files found in the folder SEARCH_ROOT_FLDR_PATH that are in RM's media gallery but have zero tags.

 To install and use:
 *  Download and install Python for Windows x64 (use default options)  -see below